 My photos show sea bass portions, but as I’ve mentioned in previous posts, sea bass is a “splurge” fish at Andersen casa.
 I love barramundi (a firm, white fish that is quite similar and sustainable), and keep fillets in my freezer.
 Cod, flounder, and halibut would be excellent as well.
 I make my own Roasted Mushroom Stock, and I have found Pacific Mushroom Broth to be a great alternative.
 If you can’t find it, substitute a good quality chicken or seafood broth/stock, keeping in mind the flavor will be a bit different. 🙂

 Do you think this is a dish you might try?
 As I mentioned earlier, the Japanese are on to something… their approach to eating results in a very healthy population.
+For more on the health benefits of kale, see 26 Science-Backed Health Benefits of Kale.
 Until next time,

 Ginger Mushroom Miso Poached Fish With Kale and Shiitake

 Savor all the umami flavor in this Ginger Mushroom Miso Poached Fish With Kale and Shiitake replete with ginger, garlic, and sesame in a savory miso broth.
 The tender white fish, hearty kale, and earthy shiitake mushrooms soak up all that delicious flavor...
 Served atop nutritious soba noodles, it's a perfectly balanced meal in a bowl!

 - 2 teaspoon sesame oil

 - 1 tablespoon fresh ginger minced

 - 1 teaspoon garlic minced

 - 2 tablespoons miso (I prefer white)